gsalaman/recipes/prime_rib_roast.md

 When those are melted, use 2 TBSP flour to make a roux.

 Pour 1/4 cup red win into this and whisk vigorously to incorporate.
-Mixture will likely become puurple and gooey.
+Mixture will likely become purple and gooey.

 Simmer for 2 minutes (or until sharp alcohol smell is gone.)